 Visitors who are unwilling to adhere to the recommended principles of COVID-19 infection prevention or who have tested positive for COVID-19 should not be permitted to visit in person or should be asked to leave.
 Under such circumstances, facilities must offer alternatives for remote (skype, etc.) or telephone visitation.

 Outdoor visits pose a lower risk of transmission because of increased space and airflow; therefore, outdoor visitation is preferred and should be offered unless the resident cannot leave the facility, or outdoor visitation is not possible due to precipitation, outdoor temperatures, or poor air quality.
-Facilities should facilitate scheduled visits on the facility premises (e.g., visits on lawns, patios, and other outdoor areas, drive-by visits, or visit through a window) with 6-ft or more physical distancing, use of face coverings by both residents and visitors, and staff monitoring of infection control guidelines.
+Facilities should facilitate visits on the facility premises (e.g., visits on lawns, patios, and other outdoor areas, drive-by visits, or visit through a window) with physical distancing and staff monitoring of infection control guidelines.

 To ensure the protection of visitors and clients/residents, CDPH recommends the following: